-Manukura is a white kiwi bird - the only known white kiwi in the world!
+Manukura was a white kiwi bird - the only known white kiwi in the world!
 She was born at the National Wildlife Centre Pukaha, in the Wairarapa region of the North Island of New Zealand, on 1 May 2011.

 At the National Wildlife Centre, kiwi eggs are collected at night when the male is off the egg and out feeding.
 They are brought into the kiwi nursery where they are incubated and hatched at around 80-90 days.
 The chicks are raised in captivity until they weigh 1.2 kg when they are released into the wild.
-Visitor numbers at the centre have soared since Manukura captured world-wide attention.
+Visitor numbers at the centre soared once Manukura captured world-wide attention.
 “Manukura has certainly raised awareness of our work here to restore the forest and reintroduce native species.
 We need all the support we can get to maintain our intensive pest control programme which is funded mostly by community efforts.” - Kathy Houkamu.

 'Manu' goes exploring

-We decided to send our very own little white kiwi called 'Manu' (Manukura's long lost brother) out to explore...
+Back in 2019 we decided to send our very own little white kiwi called 'Manu' (Manukura's long lost brother) out to explore...

 - Young kiwi in captivity feed themselves on worms and insects and receive a top-up of ox heart, vegetables, bananas, cat biscuits and a special kiwi supplement.
 The special captive diet keeps the kiwi’s nutrient intake balanced and close to what they would eat in the wild.